skip to main content

 ROI Requirements

-Students must be at least 16 years of age and have a minimum of 5 OLCs (Grade O5 or above) including English Language, Mathematics and a Science subject to registration as a Student Veterinary Nurse with the Royal College of Veterinary Surgeons (RCVS) to start this programme.
+Students must be at least 16 years of age and have a minimum of 5 OLCs (Grade O5 or above) including English Language, Mathematics and a Science subject to register as a Student Veterinary Nurse with the Royal College of Veterinary Surgeons (RCVS) to start this programme.
 If you do not meet the OLC requirement, there are alternative qualifications that may be acceptable, such as Level 2 Functional Skills in English and Maths being acceptable equivalents to GSCEs in English Language and Mathematics.
-Prospective students must secure a placement within an RCVS approved Veterinary Training Practice.
-Preference will be given to students who have secured a work placement.
+Securing a placement or being employed at an RCVS approved training practice is a mandatory entry requirement for this course.
+An Unconditional Offer will not be issued until proof of placement/employment is provided.

 Work Placement

 Over the course of two years, students will work in a veterinary setting, under the supervision of a fully qualified Veterinary Surgeon.
-Students will need to complete a minimum of 1800 hours in a veterinary practice.
-Please note that whilst Employer Liaison Officer within NWRC will assist prospective students in finding a placement it is the responsibility of the student to secure their own placement.
+Students must complete a minimum of 1800 hours in a veterinary practice.
+Please note that while the Employer Liaison Officer can assist prospective students in finding a placement, it is ultimately the students responsibility to secure their own placement.
+Securing a placement or being employed at an RCVS approved training practice is a mandatory entry requirement for this course.
+An Unconditional Offer will not be issued until proof of placement/employment is provided.

 What's Next?